 Once you know your cost basis, you can subtract that from your selling price.
 If the resulting number is positive, you made a profit when you sold your rental property.
 If the resulting number is negative, you incurred a loss.
-Gains on rental property can be taxed partly as depreciation recapture at a maximum 25-percent tax rate and partly as capital gains.
+Gains on rental property sales can be taxed partly as depreciation recapture (at a maximum 25% tax rate) and partly as capital gains (which has a tax rate that depends on your overall income bracket).
 Rental property sales are reported on Form 4797, and any capital gain calculations are reported on Schedule D.

 Real Property and Limited Liability

 Many landlords consider forming corporations, limited liability companies, or partnerships to own their rental properties.
 A corporation might be disadvantageous because favorable long-term capital gains rates only apply to taxpayers, not corporations.

 A limited liability company would be able to pass long-term gains through to its members.
 Since the gains are taxed on the members' personal tax returns, they're eligible for the preferred 15% rate on long-term gains.
 Landlords should discuss this and other legal aspects of forming a company for rental properties with an attorney to understand the legal and financial implications of such a strategy.